DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

 The site has been designed to be user friendly.
 At the top of the page there is a clean navigation bar, each link describes what page they will end up at.
-The Navbar vanishes upon scrolling or clicking to the desired content but an arrow appears immediatley to allow a link to return to the top of the page for menu selection..
+The Navbar vanishes upon scrolling or clicking to the desired content but button appears immediatley with the word "Top" to allow a link to return to the top of the page for menu selection.
 All content has been kept on one page to provide easy scrolling and access to each content.
 Since it was only three different pages of information it was a lot easier to keep them together and provide links to each part of the restaurant's content.

 At the bottom of the page there are clear links and icons to the restaurant's social media content.
-On the Make a Booking section, after a form response is filled it will send information to the restaurant.
+On the Make a Booking section, after a form response is filled, it will send information to the restaurant.
 If all content is not filled out correctly a warning will appear to fill in what you have forgotten to do so.
+When all information has been inputted to the booking form and the user hits "SUBMIT" a brief mesage will appear to notify the user that the form is sending their request and a final message will then appear to let the user know that they were succesful in completing the form.
+The form will then reset itself after 10 seconds.

 As a First Time Visitor, I want to look for a menu and images of what is on offer.
 I want to see what kind of variety is available to me before I consider booking.
-I also want to locate their social media links to see if there are any reviews on social media to determine how the restaurant is rated and what people may have thought of their experience there.
+I also want to locate their social media links to see if there are any reviews to determine how the restaurant is rated and what people may have thought of their experience there.

 Once the new visitor has read the About Us and Menu section, they will notice the Gallery section.
 The user can also scroll to the bottom of the page on the site to locate social media links in the footer.